Community Details at a Glance

 - Fills the gap between townhomes and detached SF.

-- Format demand grows with the demographics.
+- Format demand grows as the right-sizer wave grows.

 Cons